How to Safely Use a Jackhammer

 - Inspect the jackhammer and equipment regularly for defect or damage.
 Check that everything is in place and that all safety precautions are being followed.
 Do not forget about the hoses too.

-- The jackhammer shall be used at a slight angle, towards you so the possibility of getting stuck with the tip or chisel into the surface is minimized.
-This will also allow you to get a better control and grip of the jackhammer. tool from getting out of control. tool from getting out of control.
+- The jackhammer shall be used at a slight angle, towards you, so the possibility of getting stuck with the tip or chisel into the surface is minimized.
+It will also allow you to get a better control and grip of the jackhammer. tool from getting out of control. tool from getting out of control.

 - Do not jackhammer down beyond the depth of the cutting bit.